-The value of volunteer labor can also be used for the project sponsor's match, up to 25%.
-A volunteer's donated time should be valued at \$12/hour, unless the person is professionally skilled in the work being performed on the project.
+The value of volunteer labor can also be used for the project sponsor's match.
+A volunteer's donated time should be valued at the current minimum wage rate per hour unless the person is professionally skilled in the work being performed on the project.
 When this is the case, the wage rate this individual is normally paid for performing this service may be used.
 For donated materials, use the fair market value of those items.
 Documenting the use of volunteer labor and donated material as match is discussed in Section IV as well.

-Temporary Signage
+Temporary Signage:

-All development projects exceeding \$500,000 in total development costs should have a sign erected during the construction phase acknowledging the use of federal funds in the project.
-Unless precluded by local signing ordinances, each sign must be at least two feet by three feet and include the source, percent, and dollar amount of all federal and local monies involved in funding your project.
+All development projects exceeding \$500,000 in total project costs should have a sign erected during the construction phase acknowledging the use of federal funds in the project.
+Such signage shall indicate the percentage and dollar amounts financed by federal and non-federal funds.
+For development projects, such temporary signage shall be placed at the initiation of construction and remain until project is completed.